Now you know the merits of writing a press release, let’s dive into how you’re actually going to write this thing.

 Then you finally have an awesome idea, but you don’t know where to start.
 Am I on the right track?

 I’m going to make this as simple as possible for you.
-This is taken from The Complete Press Release Template Kit, which you can grab a copy at 75% off by entering the promo code MEDIASTAR2017.
+This is taken from The Complete Press Release Template Kit, a handbook + press release templates, which you can grab a copy at 75% off by entering the promo code MEDIASTAR2017.

 Let’s start: First we need to know what our story hooks is.
 Remember, we need to think like a journalist and find some REAL news.